realworldocaml/book/en/fcm.md

   sig module Query_handler : Query_handler val this : Query_handler.t end
 ```

-This will allow us to create a first-class module that encompases both
+With this signature, we can create a first-class module that
-an instance of the query and the matching operations for working with
+encompasses both an instance of the query and the matching operations
+for working with that query.

-that query.
-We can create first-class modules from this as follows.
+We can create an instance as follows.

 ```ocaml
 # let unique_instance =